patrickkunka/mixitup/README.md

 ##### Building a modern JavaScript application?

 You may wish to use MixItUp 3's new "dataset" API.
-When using dataset, MixItUp becomes "view" layer of your UI component allowing you to interface purely via your data model, and avoiding the DOM API entirely.
+When using dataset, MixItUp will act as the "view" layer of your UI component — allowing you to interface purely via your data model, and avoiding interaction with the DOM entirely.

-For more information check out out [--website pending--]() tutorial.
+For more information check out our [--website pending--]() tutorial.

 ##### Loading Animations